ory/docs/docs/hydra/oauth2.md

         access_token: { ... },

         // Sets session data for the OpenID Connect ID token.
 Keep in mind that the session'id payloads are readable
         // by anyone that has access to the ID Challenge.
 Use with care!
+Any information added here will be mirrored at
+        // the `/userinfo` endpoint.
         id_token: { ... },
     }
 }